 Of course it has an impact.
 Let’s forget the footprint of merely storing your code.
 You’re not typing for the pleasure of it—though it can be quite enjoyable, that’s not the point—you’re typing because you’re building something.
 That something will run on servers, computers, smartphones or connected things.

-But how comes the digital wears shoes so huge?
+But how comes digital everything wears shoes so huge?